Confronting Grand Challenges in Environmental Fluid Mechanics: Multiphase flow

 A significant complication in acquiring experimental data is related to the opaqueness of dry granular materials, and the inability to look inside a dynamic flow.
 There are well-tested methods to probe immersed particulate flows, for example using refractive index-matched methods where a laser sheet and an interstitial fluid can reveal the dynamical behavior.
 Dry particulate materials can be probed with X-Ray tomography, but this technique works only for quasi-steady set-ups, as it takes a significant time to acquire data~\cite{Weis2017}.
 Dry particulate flows in motion can be probed with Positron Emission Particle Tracking techniques~\cite{Parker2017}, but statistically significant data is difficult to obtain as there is only one tracer.
 The complication is that with all these techniques we only collect kinetic data on the velocity and position of individual particles, while we are not able to measure dynamic data revealing internal stresses and forces between particles.

-Thomas and Vriend~\cite{Thomas2019} introduced the use of photoelastic analysis in gravity-driven intermediate flows to probe the rheology of granular 2D avalanches.
+Thomas and Vriend~\cite{Thomas2019} introduced the use of photoelastic analysis in gravity-driven intermediate flows to probe the rheology of {fast-moving} granular two-dimensional avalanches, {as illustrated in Fig.~\ref{fig:DryMultiphase}(b)}.
 Particle tracking and coarse-graining the point-data revealed both velocity and density profiles as a function of depth.
 Photoelastic analysis on the birefringent response, captured at sub-millisecond resolution, provides the full stress tensor with normal and shear stresses on each particle.
 Coarse-graining this data allows the calculation of the stress ratio and inertial number as a function of height, and tests the correlation between the shear rate and the force network fluctuations~\cite{Thomasetal2019}.

-A fascinating example of dry particulate flows manifests itself “out of our world” in Martian dry gullies in the Avire Crater on Mars, where particulate material is present in an environment with no surface water, under low slopes~\cite{Dundas2017}.
+A fascinating example of dry particulate flows manifests itself ``out of our world'' in Martian dry gullies in the Avire Crater on Mars, where particulate material is present in an environment with no surface water, under low slopes~\cite{Dundas2017}.
 The high-resolution satellite images, which are collected at regular intervals in the High Resolution Imaging Science Experiment (HiRISE) by the Mars Orbiter Camera~\cite{McEwen2007}, provided unprecedented images of erosion and transport of particulate material on low slopes in the Martian mid-latitudes.
-The creation and expansion of gullies coincides with seasonal CO2 frost, hence the physical process must be related to its presence.
+The creation and expansion of gullies coincides with seasonal {$CO_{2}$} frost, hence the physical process must be related to its presence.